Our Raised Bed Garden Year 1 is full of July and August produce! Lots of tomatoes, cucumber, squash, and melon to harvest, and lots of summer recipes!

 Fresh Garden Harvest

 July 17, 2019

-We are having lots of fun in the garden!
-Everything comes at once and the picking, cooking, and preserving are a part time job!
-We've stocked the freezer with zucchini cookies, tons of berries for smoothies, super healthy popsicles, mulberry jam, jars pesto and jars of blanched green beans.
-We've been eating lots of salads, jars of salsa, swiss chard and spinach, peppers (a few red, still mostly green), zucchini, pea pods, cauliflower, broccoli and kale.
+We are having lots of fun in our first year in the raised bed garden!
+Everything comes at once and the picking, cooking, and preserving the garden harvest is a part time job!
+We've stocked the freezer with zucchini cookies, tons of berries for smoothies, and super healthy popsicles.
+Mulberry jam, jars of pesto and jars of blanched green beans are frozen ready for winter.
+We've been eating lots of salads, jars of salsa, Swiss chard and spinach, peppers (a few red, still mostly green), zucchini, pea pods, cauliflower, broccoli and kale.

-On rainy cooler days I made a huge pot of chili with all fresh tomatoes and another of tomato soup with grilled cheese.
-Carrot hummus, red pepper hummus, roasted tomato hummus are in the fridge and in the freezer.
-Blt’s and many veggie sandwiches have been our lunches.
+On rainy cooler days, I've made a huge pot of chili with all fresh tomatoes and another of tomato soup with grilled cheese.
+Carrot hummus, red pepper hummus, "greens" hummus, and roasted tomato hummus are in the fridge and in the freezer.
+BLT's and many veggie sandwiches have been our lunches.
 I've shredded zucchini into muffins and pancakes and carrots into birthday cupcakes.

-I don't think we've ever eaten so healthy, but its all we can do to keep up.
+I don't think we've ever eaten so healthy, but it's all we can do to keep up.
 The garden has been my summer happy place.
-Here I am writing this in September, and I'm watching it still churn out plenty, but also begin its wind down to fall.
-It has been a great learning experience for the kids and for me and I'm already thinking of what we will grow next year.
+Here I am, writing this in September, and I'm watching it still churn out plenty, but also begin its wind down to fall.
+It has been a great learning experience for the kids and for me, and I'm already thinking of what we will grow next year!